-- The sonar emits a acoustic pulse into the water; this is the transmission or Ping.
+- The sonar emits an acoustic pulse into the water; this is the transmission, or ping.

 - The ping rate is determined by the Range setting in Sonic Control.
-The Range setting is the maximum slant range, to the sea floor, that the acoustic pulse will reach.
+The Range setting is the maximum slant range the acoustic pulse (ping) will reach to the sea floor, that the acoustic pulse will reach.

-- The user can reduce the Ping rate from what the Range setting determines, but the Ping Rate can never be increased over the default set by the Range setting.
+- The user can manually reduce ping rate from what the range settings determines, but the ping rate can never be increased over the default set by the Range setting.

-- The straight legs represent the Slant Range that is set by the Range setting.
+- The straight legs represent the Slant Range set by the Range setting.

-- As long as the bottom return ‘dots’ are above the meeting point of the straight legs with the arc, which would be the upper part of the wedge display, the correct range is set.
+- If the bottom return ‘dots’ are above the meeting point of the straight legs with the arc (the upper portion of the wedge display), the correct range is set.

-- If the bottom is mostly flat (not sloping) and there is no interference, there is a RangeTracTM feature where Sonic Control will automatically set the optimum range.
+- If the bottom is mostly flat (not sloping) and there is no interference, the Sonic Control RangeTrac™ feature will automatically set the optimum range.

 - Pulse Width is the period of time that the pulse is transmitted.
-The pulse width and the power work together to create the total power envelope that is transmitted into the water.
+Pulse width and Power work together to create the total power envelope that is transmitted into the water.
 Although the pulse width can be set to 15μsec, we recommend a minimum pulse width of 20μsec.

-- Gain sets the sensitivity of the receiver, much like a volume control, the Gain range is 1 to 45 with each step representing 2dB of gain.
+- Gain sets the sensitivity of the receiver.
+Much like a volume control, Gain ranges from 1-45, each step representing 2dB of gain.

 - Gates are used to keep noise or interference out of the bottom detection process.

-- Gates are Enable or Disabled by check the box in front of Enable Gates.
+- Gates are Enabled or Disabled using the check the box in front of Enable Gates.

-- The gates are absolute, meaning if you set the gates and they block out the bottom, that data will be lost.
+- Gates are absolute.
+This means if you set the gates and they block out the bottom, that data will be lost.

-- GateTracTM requires that the data be without noise or interference.
-If there is interference then the Enable Gates should be deselected until the interference has passed.
+- GateTrac™ requires that the data be without noise or interference.
+If there is interference, deselect Enable Gates until the interference has passed.

-- Manual gates can be set by the buttons; left mouse button will reduce the setting and the right mouse button will increase the setting.
-Manual gates can also be set using the mouse; left mouse button will move the gate individually by positioning the cursor on the gate line and left clicking to drag the gate up and down.
-Using the right mouse button will move both the minimum and maximum depth simultaneously, when clicking on either of the lines.
+- You can set Manual gates using the left and right mouse buttons.
+The left mouse button will reduce the setting.
+The right mouse button will increase the setting.
+Manual gates can also be set using the mouse.
+The left mouse button will move the gate individually by positioning the cursor on the gate line, then left clicking to drag the gate up and down.
+Using the right mouse button will move both the minimum and maximum depth simultaneously when you click on either of the lines.

 How do I know if my sonar has Snippets/TruePix™ enabled?

-- Even when upgrades are installed they still have to be enabled for output in Sonar Settings.
+- After installation, upgrades must still be enabled for output in Sonar Settings.

-- The data outputs, for the upgraded features, will increase the bandwidth on the network so it is important to increase the network card’s receive buffer.
-Full details are in the Operation Manual.
+- The data outputs for upgraded features increase the bandwidth on the network, so it is important to increase the network card’s receive buffer.
+For full details, check the Operation Manual.

-- The Operation Manual is contained within Sonic Control.
+- The Operation Manual is located within Sonic Control.

-- Go to Help -> Help Topics to bring up the correct Operation Manual for your system.
+- Go to Help -> Help Topics and select the correct Operation Manual for your system.

-- A PDF reading programme must be installed in order to view the manual.
+- You must have a PDF reading programme installed to view the manual.

 - The first acoustic returns, usually from the nadir region, are the strongest and need the least amount of gain.

-- The acoustic return that arrive later in the receive cycle require more gain.
+- Acoustic returns that arrive later in the receive cycle require more gain.

 - Therefore the gain increases during the receive period.

-- When any changes are made in Sonic Control, they are save in the CurrentSettings.ini file so the CurrentSettings.ini file contains a ‘snapshot’ of the current settings in Sonic Control.
+- When changes are made in Sonic Control, they are saved in the CurrentSettings.ini file.
+This ensures the CurrentSettings.ini saves a ‘snapshot’ of the current settings in Sonic Control.

-- The user can save a unique settings file, for example, an area where they have tuned the sonar and are getting great data and will return to at some point.
+- Users can also save a unique settings file.
+For example, they can save a particular settings file for an area where they have tuned the sonar and are getting great data and know they will want to return to at some point.

-- When returning to the area, load the saved settings and Sonic Control will be set exactly as it was when the unique settings were saved.
+- When you return to that area, load the saved settings and Sonic Control will be set exactly as it was when the unique settings were saved.

-- This becomes the new CurrentSettings.ini file so all changes are saved to the CurrentSettings.ini file and not to the unique settings file; that file will always remain as it was saved the first time, unless the user purposely overwrites it.
+- When you load the saved settings, it becomes the new CurrentSettings.ini file, so any new changes you make are saved to the CurrentSettings.ini file, not to the unique settings file.
+The unique settings file will always remain as it was saved the first time, unless the user purposely overwrites it.

-- Sometimes it might be necessary to return Sonic Control to its factory default state and this is done by loading the correct DefaultSettings file; these files are found in the DefaultSettings folder in Sonic Control.
+- If it’s ever necessary to return Sonic Control to its factory default state, this can be done by loading the correct DefaultSettings file.
+These files are located in the DefaultSettings folder.

 - Go to File -> Load Settings -> DefaultSettings and select the appropriate default setting file for the installation.

 - Because loading a default settings file sets Sonic Control to factory defaults, the Discover function must be used to establish full communications with the system.
-The Sensors will also need to be set up.
+The Sensors must also be set up.

-If I use roll stabilisation do I have apply motion data in my data collection software or will the data be double corrected?
+If I use roll stabilisation, do I have to apply motion data in my data collection software, or will the data be double corrected?

-- R2Sonic does not compensate the sonar data for motion, it stabilises the sonar for the motion; this is a major distinction.
+- R2Sonic does not compensate the sonar data for motion.
+R2Sonic MBES stabilises the sonar for the motion.
+This is a major distinction.

-- R2Sonic worked with the major data collection software companies to develop a stabilisation process that would be invisible to the data collection software.
+- R2Sonic worked with the major data collection software companies to develop a stabilisation process to be invisible to the data collection software.

-- The sonar will always report the real launch angle so the data collection software does not have recompute the angle so therefore there is no possibility of double correcting of the data and, in the same manner, roll stabilisation cannot cause any form of roll artefact.
+- The sonar will always report the real launch angle so the data collection software does not have to recompute the angle.
+This eliminates the possibility of double correcting the data and, in the same manner, roll stabilisation cannot cause any form of roll artefact.

-- Roll and pitch stabilisation are optional and can be turned on and off at time.
+- Roll and pitch stabilisation are optional.
+They can be turned on and off at any time.

 What is the double and quad mode under Bottom Sampling in Sonar Settings?

-- R2Sonic incorporated these modes to provide a better distribution of sounding over the sea floor.
+- R2Sonic incorporated double and quad modes to provide a better distribution of sounding over the seafloor.

-- When enabled, each ping is slightly repositioned from the previous ping; either twice (double) or four time (quad) to form the swath.
+- When enabled, each ping is slightly repositioned from the previous ping; either twice (double) or four times (quad) to form the swath.